josiahdavis/josiahdavis.github.io/_posts/2018-06-11-thomas-kuhn-structure.md

 **Q: Is Kuhn anti-truth?**

 > Unfortunately [Kuhn's work] was also abused by the wave of skeptical intellectuals who called the very idea of truth in question.
 Kuhn had no such intention.
-He was a fact lover and a truth seeker (Preface by Ian Hacking).
+He was a fact lover and a truth seeker (Introductory Essay by Ian Hacking).

 **Q: So, what do Scientists do?**